HackyPenguin/annoyance/README.md

 Simply clone the project

+run:
-run pip install -r requirements.txt cd ./src pyinstaller main.py
+ - pip install -r requirements.txt
+ - cd ./src
+ - pyinstaller main.py

+you will have a .exe or binary created inside the dist folder